Moritz von Bomhard

 Moritz von Bomhard (9 June 1908 – 23 July 1996) was a German-born conductor, opera producer, composer, and pianist.
 Educated in Leipzig, he settled in the United States in 1935 and became an American citizen in 1942.
-Bomhard was the founder of Kentucky Opera which he managed and conducted from its inception in 1952 until his retirement in 1982.
+Bomhard was the founder of the Kentucky Opera which he managed and conducted from its inception in 1952 until his retirement in 1982.

 Early life

 Bomhard was born in Munich, one of the three children of Johanna and Ernst von Bomhard, an industrial engineer.
 He was educated in law at the University of Leipzig but also received a diploma in music from the Leipzig Conservatory.
 There he met Leila Atkinson a Kentucky-born cellist who was to become his first wife.
 In 1935 they settled in New York, where Bomhard studied conducting on a fellowship at the Juilliard School.
 In 1937 he took up a teaching position at Princeton University, which included conducting both the university's orchestra and glee club.
 During his time at Princeton he composed three symphonies, a concerto for strings, and pieces of chamber, piano, and vocal music.
 He also supplemented his income by coaching singers and choral groups and teaching piano privately.

 Bombard became an American citizen in 1942 and served in the US Army during World War II.
 Leila died in 1945 after suffering severe mental illness which had confined her to a hospital.
 After the war, Bomhard studied at Columbia Teachers College, receiving his master's degree in 1947.
 However, he did not take up a formal teaching career.
 Instead he formed a small professional opera troupe called Opera for College (later renamed New Lyric Stage).
 The troupe travelled around the Eastern United States performing at colleges that had no opera departments of their own.
 He also composed incidental music for Margo Jones's regional theatre productions and served as composer-arranger for the Philharmonic Piano Quartet.